charalambos/P2C-Clustering/README.md

 - Usage: P2C-Clustering structured_pointcloud.pfm
 - Input files can be generated from LiDAR data using the StructurePointcloud code also provide in a separate repository.

+A sample input file can be found in the data folder.

 *IMPORTANT: To use this software, YOU MUST CITE the following in any resulting publication:*

 @article{poullis2013framework,